 3.1 Directions for Making Fresh Rhubarb Pie

-- Prepare the Pie Crust: If you are making a homemade pie crust, roll out your dough on a floured surface to fit your 9-inch pie plate.
-Carefully place it into the dish and trim the edges.
-For store-bought crust, simply follow the package instructions.
+- Prepare the Pie Crust: If you make your own dough, roll it on a floured surface to fit a 9-inch pie plate.
+Put it in the dish and trim the edges.
+For store bought, just follow the pkg instructions.

-- Prepare the Rhubarb Filling: In a mixing bowl, combine the chopped rhubarb, sugar, cornstarch, cinnamon, and lemon juice.
-Mix well until the rhubarb is evenly coated.
-Let the mixture sit for about 10 minutes to allow the flavors to meld.
+- Prepare the Rhubarb Filling: In a bowl mix rhubarb, sugar, cornstarch, cinnamon, and lemon juice.
+Stir till the stalks are coated good.
+Let it sit 10 mins so the flavors blend.

 3.2 Tips for a Perfect Pie